OpenMoof/MatrixDesigner/README.md

 ![Deploy](https://github.com/OpenMoof/MatrixDesigner/actions/workflows/deploy.yml/badge.svg)

-Draw pictures and animations for the 9 by 20 LED matrix panel, then download them as a JSON file and an animated GIF.
+Draw pictures and animations for the  matrix panel, then download them as a JSON file and an animated GIF.

 [Open the app](https://openmoof.github.io/MatrixDesigner/)